github112017/kubernetes-microservices/README.md

 # kubernetes-microservices
-Microservices running in docker containers that interact on a Kubernetes platform.
+Microservices running in docker containers that interact synchronously on a Kubernetes platform.
 Services are listed in `services/` and a docker image will deploy to docker.io according to its respective Dockerfile.
 The service template is,

 ```
 service/